ResourceManager Constructor (String, Assembly)

 The main assembly for the resources.

-The individual culture-specific resource files should be contained in satellite assemblies, with the default culture's resource file contained in the main assembly.
+In desktop apps, the individual culture-specific resource files should be contained in satellite assemblies, and the default culture's resource file should be contained in the main assembly.
 A satellite assembly is assumed to contain resources for a single culture specified in that assembly's manifest, and is loaded as necessary.

 To retrieve resources from .resources files directly instead of retrieving them from assemblies, you must call the CreateFileBasedResourceManager method instead to instantiate a ResourceManager object.

-The following example uses a simple non-localized "Hello World" application to illustrate the constructor.
+The following example uses a simple non-localized "Hello World" app to illustrate the constructor.
 The following shows the contents of a text file named ExampleResources.txt.
-When the application is compiled, the resource is embedded in the main application assembly.
+When the app is compiled, the resource is embedded in the main app assembly.

-The text file can be converted to a binary resource file by using the Resource File Generator (ResGen.exe) at the command line as follows:
+The text file can be converted to a binary resource file by using the Resource File Generator (ResGen.exe) at the command prompt as follows:

 The following example provides the executable code that instantiates a ResourceManager object, prompts the user to enter a name, and displays a greeting.